PinkJazz/helios_android/README.md

 ## Building from sources
 ------------------------
-All the source files, AndroidManifest.xml and res files are available and can be imported in Eclipse using Import -> Android -> Existing Android code into Workspace.
+All the source files, AndroidManifest.xml and res files are available.

 The libraries that need to be included are as follows: